eduvpn/documentation/ACL.md

 **NOTE**: if you are using the `FormLdapAuthentication` authentication backend, the static permissions are _added_ to the ones that may have been retrieved through LDAP.

+## Portal/API Access

+You can restrict access to the Portal/API to certain permissions.
+For example, if you only went `employees` to be able to access the VPN service and not `students`, you can. in addition to profile restrictions (see next section) prevent them from accessing the service at all.

+In `/etc/vpn-user-portal/config.php` you can configure it like this:

+    'accessPermissionList' => ['employees'],

+This requires everyone to have the permission `employees`.
+If you specify more than one "permission", the user needs to be member of only one.
+The permissions are thus "OR".

 ## Profile Mapping